Each year, small businesses are targets of fraudulent or deceptive sales practices. This page contains information about:

 If there are any representations made about the proceeds being used to support a charitable purpose or a project sponsored by a civic organization, ask the same questions you would for other charity pitches.

-Some scammers prey on small business owners hoping that they will not notice a bill for office supplies like toners or paper which the company never ordered.
+Some scammers prey on small business owners hoping they will not notice a bill for office supplies like toners or paper which the company never ordered.

 “My office manager received a call from what she thought was our regular copy machine supplier.
 The caller said that she had some surplus inventory and she would sell it at last year’s prices.
 When we got the supplies, they were not from our regular supplier, were of poor quality and very expensive.”